SepSpring2017/NoteShareAPI/readme.md

 ## Running this on your machine

 1. Install packages with `dotnet restore`
-2. Run migrations and create database with `dotnet ef database update`
-3. Run the development server with `dotnet run`
+2. Run the development server with `dotnet run`